- share risks between customers

 Monday 14 May, Staple Inn Hall, London

-In this sessional Professor Jens Perch Nielsen and his co-authors (from Cass Business School) discussed new solutions to three of the most current and challenging problems in pension research.
-The three challenges addressed were:
+In this sessional, Professor Jens Perch Nielsen and his co-authors (from Cass Business School) discussed new solutions to three of the most current and challenging problems in pension research.
+The three challenges that were addressed are:

-a) To make the product so easy to understand that the pensioner can self-select the financial risk and design the financial investment strategy within minutes
+1) To make the pension product so easy to understand that the pensioner can self-select the financial risk and design the financial investment strategy within minutes;

-b) Automatic and easy to understand mortality risk sharing between customers
+2) To design automatic and easy to understand mortality risk-sharing between customers;

-c) Automatic and easy to understand investment guarantee risk sharing between customers, so that they do not have to pay for their investment guarantee and such that the pension company does not need to issue one.
+3) To create automatic and easy to understand investment guarantee risk-sharing between customers, so that they do not have to pay for their investment guarantee and such that the pension company does not need to issue one.

 If you want more information about our research programmes please contact the IFoA Actuarial Research Centre: